sjml/pozzo/notes/tests.md

 Make a simple little Python test script that runs requests against the backend.
 Have it test looking for every possible return code from the endpoints.

-✅ indicates things that are implemented/possible in the system presently
+✅ -- check written and currently passing

 backend functionality tests
+    ✅ setup site (create user)
-    ✅ reset site
+    ✅ cannot setup site again
-    ✅ can't upload without credentials
+    ✅ can't log in without credentials
-    ✅ create user
+    ✅ can't log in with wrong credentials
-    ✅ get credentials
+    ✅ can log in with right credentials
+    ✅ login check serves new usable token can't upload without credentials
-    ✅ upload 10 pictures
+    upload 10 pictures
-    ✅ should all be in unsorted
+    should all be in unsorted
-    ✅ create new album
+    create new album
-    ✅ move 5 pictures to that album
+    move 5 pictures to that album
-    ✅ create another new album (set to private)
-    ✅ move other 5 images to the private album "unsorted" album is empty now
+    create another new album (set to private) move other 5 images to the private album "unsorted" album is empty now
-    ✅ credentialed user can see album
+    credentialed user can see album
-    ✅ non-credentialed cannot
+    non-credentialed cannot
-    ✅ reorder images in album
+    reorder images in album
     star images
     check that they are in starred list delete individual image